Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 If you're getting checked off asynchronously through Ed, you will need to provide a screen recording of all of the above, so please plan ahead of time as it will take time to make the recording and to get checked off.

+## Credits

+4 TAs were harmed in the creation of this lab (Noah Adhikari, Erik Nelson, Omar Yu and Jasmine Lin).